alegrigoriev/vss2git/README.md

 The main thread reads the revisions from the VSS database and reconstructs the revision history into trees, creating branches as specified by `MapPath` specifications.
-Necessary Git hashing operations are queued.
+Necessary Git hashing operations along with reformatting of C files are queued.
 The program runs `git hash-object` operations by spawning up to 8 instances of Git.

 Note that identical blobs introduced by different revisions are only run through `hash-object` once.